cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-7.rst

 **Goals:**
         1. Use LLMs to program Pupper to perform new tasks on the fly.
+        2. Experiment on how LLMs perform with high level and low level control on Pupper.
         2. Use prompt engineering for an open-ended mini project!

 TODO ADD IMAGE